dcubasoy/puppeteer-theater/Theater.md

 ###  new Scene.Extension.PreventCurtainFall({ playCount = 1 })

 - `playCount` <[number]> curtain will not fall until this extension played for `playCount` times.
 If not specified, playCount will default to `1`.
-This extension is really just a stop-gap for developmen
+This extension is really just a stop-gap for development- as it is sometimes not clear whether or not the bot should continue working.
+For development, I recommend using it liberally.

 ##  class: Scene.Extensions.Captcha